The Castle Doctrine: Gameplay

 The player character reorganizes his house to protect his vault.
 His wife and children are visible in the top-center of the screen.

 The Castle Doctrine incorporates elements of puzzle, strategy, stealth, and roguelike games, viewed from a 2D perspective.
 It focuses on maintaining and protecting a vault of money stored in one's house from intruders.
 These intruders are actually other players of the game; likewise, the player can invade others' houses and steal their money—presented in a list rather than found through exploration—in the same way.
-This list shows a pre-determined three-name pseudonym of each player, the number of dollars contained in their vault, how many others have tried to rob it, and how many have died in the process.
+This list shows a predetermined three-name pseudonym of each player, the number of dollars contained in their vault, how many others have tried to rob it, and how many have died in the process.
 All deaths in the game are permanent; upon dying, the player must create a new character.

 The player can protect their vault in a number of ways, such as building walls, keeping guard dogs, setting up traps such as electrified floors and bottomless pits, and giving guns to the player's family members so that they can defend the vault as well.
 The game does not punish the player for family members—by default, a wife and two children—being murdered by intruders; the player can even view footage of the incident afterwards.
-Rather, protecting the money is the goal the game emphasizes.
-The player starts off with $2,000 in cash and steals more from others' vaults; it can be used to purchase more objects to defend one's own vault.
+Rather, protecting the money is the goal that the game emphasizes.
+The player starts with $2,000 in cash and steals more from others' vaults; it can be used to purchase more objects to defend one's own vault.
 Additionally, a house is not accessible by thieves when its owner is retooling it for defense.

 When invading another's house, the player can attempt to deter these defenses in such ways as smashing windows, dismantling walls, short-circuiting machines, and even drugging guard dogs with tainted meat, in addition to killing any residents that are armed.
 Reaching a vault is always possible with enough skill; the game forces players to escape their own traps before other players can access them.
 Being caught in one's own traps has the same consequence as any other trap in the game: permadeath.